Skip to content

 Wade Cudmore seen here with his mother Kathy Richardson.
 She was found murdered in her home in June 2021, one month after Cudmore is accused of killing the Fryer brothers in Naramata.
 (Facebook)

-The jury for the high-profile murder trial involving gangs and drug trafficking has delivered the verdict that Wade Cudmore is guilty of two counts of first-degree murder.
+The jury for the high-profile murder trial involving gangs and drug trafficking has delivered the verdict that Wade Cudmore is guilty of two counts of second-degree murder.

 After a lengthy trial that lasted over the summer in Vancouver courts, Wade Cudmore has been found guilty of the double-murder of brothers Carlo and Erick Fryer.